- Botanical name: Acer japonicum 'Vitifolium'

 - Features: Autumn colour, Dramatic foliage

 Acer japonicum is a maple native to Japan and southern Korea.
-A small deciduous tree growing to a height of just 100cm, it’s a popular choice in small gardens.
+A small deciduous tree growing to a height of around 5-10m, it’s a popular choice in small gardens.
 Japanese maples are known for their spectacular autumn colours, and there are many garden-worthy cultivars, which have been bred to produce an even more dramatic autumn show.

 Acer japonicum 'Vitifolium' can be grown on its own as a feature in its own right, or among other plants in a mixed herbaceous border.
 It does best in a sheltered spot, where it's protected from the worst of the elements.